12 tips for managers to increase job satisfaction on their teams

 As the nature of our jobs and the environment of our workplaces shift, it’s essential for managers to keep a pulse on …

-As a manager, you know that setting goals is a key part of driving employee engagement and performance.
-What may not be as clear, however, is how exactly to establish these goals and monitor your employees’ progress during 1-on-1 conversations.
+As a manager, you know that employee goal setting is a key part of driving employee engagement and performance.
+What may not be as clear, however, is how exactly to establish these work goals and monitor your employees’ progress during 1-on-1 conversations.

 The best individual employee performance goals feed into the goals of the team, and ultimately the goals of the organization.
 Creating this alignment is what drives the overall performance of a workforce, and gets everyone working towards a shared vision.